Difference Between Symmetric and Asymmetric Multiprocessing

 Conclusion

-In conclusion, both symmetric and asymmetric multiprocessing systems improve system performance due to the presence of multiple CPUs that possess the ability to perform several tasks simultaneously.
-However, the most significant difference between them is that asymmetric multiprocessors follow the master-slave relationship due to which all the processors or CPUs of the asymmetric multiprocessing system are not alike.
+In conclusion, both symmetric and asymmetric multiprocessing systems improve system performance due to the presence of multiple CPUs that can perform several tasks simultaneously.
+However, the most significant difference between them is that asymmetric multiprocessors follow the master-slave relationship, which means that all the processors or CPUs of the asymmetric multiprocessing system are not alike.

-On the other hand, symmetric multiprocessors are all identical in architecture as they share a common memory.
-However, owing to the complexity of symmetric multiprocessors, they are comparatively costlier than asymmetric multiprocessors with relatively simpler system architecture.
+On the other hand, symmetric multiprocessors are identical in architecture as they share a common memory.
+However, owing to their complexity, symmetric multiprocessors are comparatively costlier than asymmetric multiprocessors with a relatively simpler system architecture.

 Leave a Comment